tendermint/tendermint/docs/tendermint-core/configuration.md

 timeout_precommit_delta = "500ms"
 timeout_commit = "1s"

+# How many blocks to look back to check existence of the node's consensus votes before joining consensus
+# When non-zero, the node will panic upon restart
+# if the same consensus key was used to sign {double_sign_check_height} last blocks.
+# So, validators should stop the state machine, wait for some blocks, and then restart the state machine to avoid panic.
+double_sign_check_height = 0

 # Make progress as soon as we have all the precommits (as if TimeoutCommit = 0)
 skip_timeout_commit = false